-Palladian Partners embarks on Ambitious Expansion plan, targets 30 new cities in India | www.lokmattimes.com
+Palladian Partners Embarks on Ambitious Expansion plan, Targets 30 New Cities in India | www.lokmattimes.com

-PNN Mumbai (Maharashtra) [India], August 16: Palladian Partners, a prominent player in the Indian real estate landscape, has announced its ...
+Mumbai (Maharashtra) [India], August 17: Palladian Partners, a prominent player in the Indian real estate landscape, has announced its plans ...

 Palladian Partners have registered stellar growth since its inception in late 2020.
 The company has already achieved remarkable milestones in the fiscal year 2023-24.
 With sales revenue exceeding a staggering 1050 Crores within this FY and a burgeoning pipeline of projects valued at over 6200 Crores, the company has positioned itself to achieve a positive growth trajectory.